 Bass River State Forest

 Technically located in Burlington and Ocean Counties, the Bass River State Forest is over 29,000 acres, including the Absegami Natural Area and West Pine Plains Natural Area.
-With eight walking trails, families can spend the day taking in the sights and sounds of nature.
+With eight walking trails, families can spend the day soaking up the sights and sounds of nature.

 762 Stage Rd, Tuckerton, NJ 08087